ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

     - $AA^T$ of the row space of A
   - `trace` of Gram matrix $A^T A $ = `energy` of $A $ (base matrix)
 - [`Gram-Schmidt / QR Decomposition`](./GRAM_SCHMIDT_QR_LU_DECOMP.md)
+  - `Gram-Schmidt orthogonalization` is a process that can be used to facilitate producing a QR decomposition
+  - `Gram-Schmidt orthogonalization` itself produces an orthonormal basis
+    - (the Q matrix)
 - [`LU Decomposition`](./GRAM_SCHMIDT_QR_LU_DECOMP.md)
 - `Singular Value Decomposition` aka `SVD`
   - square matrix only